 15. Assuming that you have eluted everything from the column for each of the individual compounds with any of these methods, compare data for 4 runs.

-if your compounds in runs C and D retain longer than in runs A and B, your compounds are most likely are basic in nature.
-Compounds which have lower retention in C and D compare to A and B are most likely acidic and need to be analyzed on Primesep SB if retention is not significant on any of the conditions you screened
+– If your compounds in runs C and D retain longer than in runs A and B, your compounds are most likely are basic in nature.
+Compounds which have lower retention in C and D and compare to A and B are most likely acidic and need to be analyzed on Primesep SB if retention is not significant on any of the conditions you screened

 16. Once you learn the nature of your compounds you can further adjust your mobile phase to achieve separation.
 Retention of hydrophobic compounds is adjusted by amount of ACN -more ACN the shorter is retention, Retention of ionic compounds is adjusted by amount of ions in the mobile phase and pH of the mobile phase.
 More ions will elute your compounds faster in ion-exchange mode.

 If you are satisfied with retention you can stay with the chosen conditions, if retention is too short for compounds, you can further reduce amount of ACN from 20% to 10% and re-run experiments.

 17. Once you run all your experiments, evaluate the data and see if running a gradient is an option.

 Set up your system as follows:

 – Channel A: 10% ACN with 0.05% of acid (or 10 mmol buffer)

 – Channel B: 60% ACN with 0.25% of acid (or 40 mmol buffer)